ibexa/documentation-developer/docs/community_resources/faq.md

 If you stumbled upon some database related problem, providing corresponding logs is also an important step.

-Also, please remember to mention recent changes, performed migrations or external scripts/code customizations related to the code which generates problem.
+Also, please remember to mention recent changes, performed migrations or external scripts/code customizations related to the code which causes the problem.

 #### What are the recommended ways to increase my project's performance?